41160 Introduction to Biomedical Engineering

 Tutorials

-Tutorials (3.0 hrs per week) give students the opportunity to work on their individual and group projects.
-The teaching staff will run structured tutorials to help students conceptualise projects, select individual topics as well as form groups (for the group project), gather and process information from the literature, develop solutions, and present their designs and findings.
+Tutorials (3.0 hrs per week) give students the opportunity to work on their group projects.
+The teaching staff will run structured tutorials to help students conceptualise projects, form groups and select topics, gather and process information from the literature, develop solutions, and present their designs and findings.
 The tutorials will also involve workshops on improving scientific writing and presentation skills.
 Students are encouraged to interact with the teaching staff during tutorials and to report on the progress of their projects throughout the semester.

 Laboratories